Recycling Proof Patterns in Coq: Case Studies: Introduction

-This is the first thorough and systematic evaluation of ML4PG, note that \cite{KHG13} focused mainly on user interface and contained very simple examples.
+This is the first detailed evaluation of ML4PG, note that \cite{KHG13} focused mainly on the user interface and contained very simple examples.
 The case studies presented here convince us that when ML4PG statistically discovers \emph{proof clusters}, it does actually find meaningful, non-trivial and interesting patterns in proofs across different libraries, theories and users.
-This kind of proof analysis can speed up the proof development by suggesting reusable proof strategies.
+This kind of proof analysis can facilitate the use of Coq to domain expert users, see Section~\ref{expert}.
 ML4PG works on the background of Proof General, and if called, provides clustering results almost instantly; thus, can be used interactively, as a handy tool on request.
-Finally, it may be used for educational purposes, as automated proof-pattern recognition may help to smooth the learning curve, see User Scenarios 3 and 5.
+Finally, it may be used for educational purposes, as automated proof-pattern recognition may help to smooth the learning curve, see User Scenario 3.

 ML4PG and all examples presented in this paper are available in \cite{HK12}.

 \textbf{Related Work.} ML4PG's originality is two-fold, as it can be compared to alternative methods of using machine-learning in automated theorem proving, as well as to Coq/SSReflect tools allowing interactive pattern-search.